Krocodial/classy/README.md

 Policies for use will be provided by the FLNR security team.

 ## Files in this repository
+Note: This is just a directory tree.
 ```
-classy/         - Main project folder
+classy/
+├── classy			-The app itself, model definitions, views, templates, scripts, etc.
+│   ├── migrations		-Here are the migrations for our DB
+│   │   └── __pycache__
+│   ├── __pycache__
+│   ├── static
+│   │   └── classy
+│   └── templates
+│       └── classy
+├── dsc				-Configuration information
+│   └── __pycache__
+├── envs			-Contains our virtual environment, as well as the admin pages
+│   ├── bin
+│   │   └── __pycache__
+│   ├── include
+│   ├── lib
+│   │   └── python3.5
+│   ├── lib64 -> lib
+│   └── share
+│       └── python-wheels
+└── static			-Static files for our webserver
+    ├── admin
+    │   ├── css
+    │   ├── fonts
+    │   ├── img
+    │   └── js
-└── views.py
+    └── classy
+        ├── css
+        ├── images
-└── models.py
+        └── js

-dsc/		- Setup folder

-dsc_env/	- Directory for our virtual environment dependencies
 ```

 ## Deployment (Local Development)

+Using apt or another package manager install
+*libmysqlclient-dev
+*python3-venv
+*python3-pip
+*apache2
+*apache2-dev
+*libapache2-mod-wsgi-py3

-* Since all dependencies are contained in a virtualenv the only requirement is to be able to activate this localized environment.
+* Since the rest of the dependencies are contained in a virtual environment the only requirement is to be able to activate this localized environment.
 See (https://virtualenv.pypa.io/en/stable/) for setup instructions.
-Command to activate the environment is 'source dsc_env/bin/activate')
+Command to activate the environment is 'source env/bin/activate')

-* Edit the dsc/settings.py file to include your secret, database connection credentials, and allowed hosts

-* Once in the virtual environment run the server with 'python3 manage.py runserver host:port'
+* Create environment variables with corresponding variable names in dsc/settings.py.
+These include you database credentials, secret, and host IP

+* Create a configuration based on the projects location for apache2, eg in /etc/apache2/sites-available.
+See the Django docs about deploying, they are very detailed.

 ## Deployment (OpenShift)